 Tip: Top salads, stir-fries, oatmeal, yogurt or sliced fruit with your favorite nuts.

 Cinnamon has been used as an immune system booster for thousands of years and contains properties that fight off bacteria and viruses.

 Tips: Sprinkle cinnamon on oatmeal, yogurt or apple slices.
-Add cinnamon to warm milk for a toasty treat.

 Did you know peppers are packed with more vitamin C than oranges?
 Bell peppers are sweet, not hot—your kids will love them!
-This immune system booster is sure to keep the icky germs away.

-Tips: Dip sliced peppers in hummus or cool Greek yogurt dip.
+Tips: Dip sliced peppers in hummus or Greek yogurt dip.
 Or add them to pizza, pasta, stews, casseroles or eggs.

 Tips: Add berries to your yogurt for an extra boost.
-Swap sour cream with plain yogurt on a baked potato.
+Swap sour cream with plain Greek yogurt on a baked potato.

 Hydration is important for everyone—especially kids—and can be offered in more forms than water.

 Tips: Offer broth-based soups loaded with veggies, make ice pops by filling popsicle molds with water and a mixture of fresh fruit (kiwi, berries, melon) or pump up water with sliced fruit or veggies.